-This project uses seed beads and is a great introduction to Cubic Right Angle Weave (CRAW) – or a chance to explore it further.
+This project uses seed beads.
+It is a great introduction to Cubic Right Angle Weave (CRAW) – or a chance to explore it further.
 You could easily replace the size 11 seed beads for beads of any size to create larger or smaller cubes.

 Previously published in the July 2014 edition of Beadworkers Guild Journal.